Integrated trispectrum detection from BOSS DR12 NGC CMASS: Methodology

 To accurately estimate the covariance matrix, a numerical approach is needed and for this it is necessary to employ a large suite of mock galaxy catalogues.
 These are different mock realizations of the same region of the Universe, which, to reduce computational cost, instead of being based on standard N-body simulations, are based on approximate methods such as second-order Lagrangian perturbation theory \cite{Scoccimarro:2001cj,Manera:2012sc} or augmented Lagrangian perturbation theory as described in \cite{Kitaura:2012tj}.
 Such approximations have been shown to be well suited to correctly model the field in the linear and quasi-linear regimes and to provide sufficiently accurate estimates of covariance matrices.
 However one should bear in mind that the approximations involved may not be sufficient to accurately model the signal in detail \cite{Chuang:2014vfa} especially when pushing closer to the non-linear regime.

 In this work we use 2048 realisations of the MultiDark Patchy BOSS DR12 mocks by \cite{Kitaura:2015uqa,Rodriguez-Torres:2015vqa} which have the underlying cosmology: $\Omega_{\Lambda} = 0.693$, $\Omega_{\mrm{m}}(z=0) = 0.307$, $\Omega_{\mrm{b}}(z=0) = 0.048$, $\sigma_8(z=0)=0.829$, $n_{\mrm{s}} = 0.96$, $h = 0.678$.
 Being very close to \textit{Planck15} analysis results \cite{Planck:2015fie}, we use the same parameters values as fiducial cosmology to convert redshifts into distances also for BOSS DR12 CMASS NGC data.
+These mocks include survey selection effects, light-cone evolution as a function of redshift, and galaxy biasing properties that result in a close match with the power spectrum measured from BOSS DR11$\&$DR12 galaxy samples up to $k\sim0.3 \,h/\mrm{Mpc}$.
+These mocks accurately modelled the covariance matrix also for 3pt statistics \cite{Gil-Marin:2016wya,Slepian:2016kfz}.
+In this work we show that Patchy mocks contain an i-trispectrum signal in very good agreement in terms of both shape and amplitude to the one measured from BOSS data.
+This will justify using the mock measurements to estimate the i-trispectrum covariance matrix.

 For the Patchy Mocks we use the weighting scheme $w=w_\mrm{veto}\times w_\mrm{fc}$, where $w_\mrm{veto}$ is the weight for the veto mask.
 As explained in Appendix \ref{sec:fkp_estimators_appendix}, we do not employ the FKP weights $w_\mrm{FKP}$, which are used to optimise measurements from survey regions with different densities.
 Being these weights usually significantly different from unity, the approximations we made to subtract the shot-noise using measured quantities would not hold for the chosen $k$-range.